What is a technology platform?

 The application layer provides functionality for performing business tasks.
 Applications can span the enterprise – for example through ERP or CRM – or address a narrower scope, such as departmental accounts payable.
 At a glance, software providers behind the applications may look similar, but the application development platforms can be radically different underneath.
 It is this difference that significantly impacts how the system performs and is updated.
 Modern technology platforms efficiently respond to cross-enterprise business process changes and allow users to modify functionality using low-code or no-code development methods.

 Today, applications are increasingly being transformed by artificial intelligence and machine learning.
 These technologies help automate and enhance routine tasks, so staff members are free to focus on more challenging work.
-In addition to productivity improvements, organizations benefit from better insights and predictive analysis.
+In addition to productivity improvements, organisations benefit from better insights and predictive analysis.

 No matter how well a business’s ERP system or applications are developed, they need the capability to integrate with other systems, especially from other vendors’ CRM, HR, and procurement systems.
 The integration may be simple, such as an extension of the core functionality with third-party features and functions or industry-specific add-ons designed to work seamlessly with the primary system.
 In other cases, the work could be more complicated, involving integration with another ERP or CRM application or a customer’s proprietary systems.
 The ease of the initial integration and maintenance depends on the application programming interfaces (APIs).
 API platforms in modern technology stacks provide the framework for simple, scalable, and secure access to other cloud or on-premise systems.

 Data storage and management have always been critical components of a technology platform.
 Legacy ERP systems worked well in the past but cannot keep up with the current explosion of Big Data.
 In-memory databases provide the speed that is required, but until recently, they have been expensive.
 However, thanks to new technological advancements, the cost of in-memory databases has lowered and they have become a more viable alternative for large systems.